Paul-Dempsey/rack-dev-notes/doc/jitter-periodic.md

 This results in a CPU spike every `PARAM_INTERVAL` frames.
 This is bad.
 CPU spikes _can_ cause audio artifacts.

-What we want to do is to spread these periodic parameter updates across different frames for different modules.
+What we want is to spread these periodic parameter updates across different frames for different modules.
-Plus, we of course want to do that precisely and efficiently.
+Plus, we want to do that precisely and efficiently.

 Rack has `::rack::random::uniform()` we can call to get a nicely distributed random number for that purpose that we can save as a member in our module.
 But there's a better option.